Appeals

 This is an administrative fine.
 We issue it instead of a criminal citation.

-Note: the City can issue more citations until the order is completed even if you have:
+Note: The City can issue more citations until the order is completed even if you have:

 • Filed an appeal